Morocco national under-20 football team

 Morocco national under-20 football team, represents Morocco in association football at an under-20 age level and is controlled by the Royal Moroccan Football Federation, the governing body for football in Morocco.
-The current coach is Mohamed Ouahbi.
+The current coach is Ludovic Batelli.

 History

 On 24 December 2020, Morocco won the 2020 UNAF U-20 Tournament and qualified for the 2021 U-20 Africa Cup of Nations.
 In the 2021 U-20 Africa Cup of Nations, Morocco topped their group stage after winning 1-0 against Gambia, drawing 0-0 with Ghana, and defeating Tanzania 2-0.
-Their campaign ended after losing to Tunisia on penalties.
+Their campaign ended after losing to Tunisia on penalties in the quarterfinals.

-In the 2025 U-20 Africa Cup of Nations, Morocco did very well in the group stage and finished first in their group.
+In the 2025 U-20 Africa Cup of Nations, Morocco again finished first in their group.
 They started by beating Kenya 3-2 in an exciting match.
 Then, they played a tough game against Nigeria that ended in a 0-0 draw.
 In their last group match, they won 3-1 against Tunisia.
 These results helped them move on to the knockout stage as the top team in their group.
 In the quarterfinal, Morocco beat Sierra Leone 1-0 in extra time.
-Then, in the semifinal, they defeated Egypt 1-0 to reach the final.
+In the semifinal, they defeated Egypt 1-0 to reach the final.
 In the final, Morocco lost 1-0 to first time champions South Africa.

 In the 2025 FIFA U-20 World Cup, Morocco advanced to the knockout stages after finishing first in their group.
 They defeated Spain 2-0 and Brazil 2-1, but lost to Mexico 1-0.
 In the Round of 16 they beat South Korea 2-1.
 In the quarterfinals they defeated the USA 3-1.In the semifinal on 15 October 2025, they beat France on penalties, securing a place in the World Cup final for the first time in their history.
 On 20 October 2025, Morocco defeated Argentina 2–0 in the final, claiming their first-ever world title, the first for the Arab World and the second for Africa, after Ghana's triumph in 2009.

 On 22 October 2025, Crown Prince Moulay Hassan hosted the national team at the royal palace to honor their World Cup victory.

 At the 2025 CAF Awards, the Morocco under-20 national team was named the Best National Team of the Year, becoming the first non-senior national side to receive the honour.